WAH-analytics/AMR-abattoir-analysis/README.md

 ### Evaluating Pathogen Persistence Across Critical Abattoir Reservoirs in Osun State

 ## 📌 Project Overview
 Antimicrobial Resistance (AMR) is often called the "Silent Pandemic."
-This project utilizes advanced geospatial mapping and data analytics to track the prevalence of resistant bacterial isolates across four key municipalities in Osun State: **Ede, Ife, Iwo, and Osu.**
+This project utilizes geospatial mapping and data analytics to track the prevalence of resistant bacterial isolates across four key municipalities in Osun State: **Ede, Ife, Iwo, and Osu.**

 By analyzing **274 bacterial isolates** from abattoir environments, this study identifies "Superbug" hotspots and high-risk environmental reservoirs, providing a data-driven roadmap for public health intervention.